clafonta/ll-amplify-auth-storage-steps/README.md

 # ll-amplify-auth-storage-steps
-A guideline to build a NextJS app with [Amplify](https://docs.amplify.aws/).
+A guideline to build a NextJS app along with [Amplify](https://docs.amplify.aws/).

 * We'll use the Amplify CLI to procure AWS backend resources.
 * We'll not use Amplify Studio